aces/Loris-MRI/docs/04-Scripts.md

 ### 4.2.1 - DICOM to MINC pipeline flow

-A very brief illustration of the key and expected outcomes at different steps in the execution of the pipeline are shown below.
+A very brief illustration summarizing the main outcomes at different steps in the execution of the pipeline are shown below.

 ![pipeline_flow](images/pipeline_schematic_dcm2mnc.png)